elinck/elinck.github.io/index.md

 layout: default
 ---

 I’m an evolutionary biologist interested in dispersal and its consequences for speciation, range limits, and biodiversity.
 I tend to see things through the lens of population genetics.
-Now a postdoc in [Dr. Kimberly Sheldon's lab](http://www.biogeographyresearch.org/) at University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).
+Now a postdoc in the [Sheldon's Lab](http://www.biogeographyresearch.org/) at the University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington, working in the [Klicka Lab](https://klickalab.com/).

 ![](/images/28.jpg)